-Recordings and images stored on edge storage (SD card, network share) have to be deleted by the user separately.
-Erasing customer data on the SD card is done according to NIST SP-800-88 Revision 1 Cryptographic Erase (CE) and for data on HDDs (S30-Recorder Series) it is NIST SP-800-88 Revision 1 Clear.
-For more information, see in AXIS OS Knowledge base.
+^{} Recordings and images stored on edge storage (SD card, network share) have to be deleted by the user separately.
+For more information, see Formatting Axis SD cards in AXIS OS Knowledge base.

-All user-made configurations, from creating accounts to network, O3C, event, image, PTZ and system configurations.
+^{} All user-made configurations, from creating accounts to network, O3C, event, image, PTZ and system configurations.

-The device retains any pre-installed applications but deletes all user-made configurations to them Production data (calibration, 802.1AR production certificates) and lifetime statistics include non-sensitive and non-user-related information.
+^{} The device retains any pre-installed applications but deletes all user-made configurations to them

+Production data (calibration, 802.1AR production certificates) and lifetime statistics include non-sensitive and non-user-related information.